 Sarsaparilla is a sweet, spicy herb and is great for enhancing the liver.
 Because of its actions on the liver, it's a wonderful herb for the skin.
 It's also known for its ability to help vanquish venereal diseases such as gonorrhea and syphilis---not that it's needed for that here!

-Nutritive Herbs in Manly Man Tea
+About the Nutritive Herbs in Manly Man Tea

-The herbs above have lots of nutritional value, the following herbs contain especially high levels of vitamins and minerals.
+The herbs above have lots of nutritional value, and the following herbs contain especially high levels of vitamins and minerals.

 Dandelion (Taraxacum officinale) & Nettle (Urtica urens)